Gay Love

 Gay Love is a 1934 British musical comedy film directed by Leslie S. Hiscott and starring Florence Desmond, Sophie Tucker and Sydney Fairbrother.
-It is about two sisters.
-The film was made at Beaconsfield Studios in Buckinghamshire.
-The film's sets were designed by the art director Norman G. Arnold.
+It was written by Charles Bennett, Billie Bristow and John Paddy Carstairs based on the play of the same title by Audrey Carten and Waveney Carten.
+The film was made at Beaconsfield Studios in Buckinghamshire with sets designed by the art director Norman G. Arnold.